Developing Ionic applications with Clojurescript

 Make sure you have nodejs, npm and git installed.

-Follow the official installation guide to instal Ionic.
+Follow the official installation guide to install Ionic.

 npm install -g @ionic/cli